CryptArc/nayar/README.md

 * `git clone https://github.com/thomasrstorey/nayar.git`
 * `cd nayar`
-* edit `db/config.json` with your mysql user credentials.
+* edit `db/config.json` with your mysql user credentials and pre-initialized database name.
 * `node app/server.js`
 * navigate to yoururl.com:8188 to see the dashboard, create an admin user